Outer space: Environment

-Magnetic fields have been detected in the space around just about every class of celestial object.
+Magnetic fields have been detected in the space around many classes of celestial objects.
 Star formation in spiral galaxies can generate small-scale dynamos, creating turbulent magnetic field strengths of around 5–10 μG.
 The Davis–Greenstein effect causes elongated dust grains to align themselves with a galaxy's magnetic field, resulting in weak optical polarization.
-This has been used to show ordered magnetic fields exist in several nearby galaxies.
+This has been used to show ordered magnetic fields that exist in several nearby galaxies.
 Magneto-hydrodynamic processes in active elliptical galaxies produce their characteristic jets and radio lobes.
-Non-thermal radio sources have been detected even among the most distant, high-z sources, indicating the presence of magnetic fields.
+Non-thermal radio sources have been detected even among the most distant high-z sources, indicating the presence of magnetic fields.

 Outside a protective atmosphere and magnetic field, there are few obstacles to the passage through space of energetic subatomic particles known as cosmic rays.
 These particles have energies ranging from about 106 eV up to an extreme 1020 eV of ultra-high-energy cosmic rays.
 The peak flux of cosmic rays occurs at energies of about 109 eV, with approximately 87% protons, 12% helium nuclei and 1% heavier nuclei.
 In the high energy range, the flux of electrons is only about 1% of that of protons.
 Cosmic rays can damage electronic components and pose a health threat to space travelers.

-According to astronauts, like Don Pettit, space has a burned/metallic odor that clings to their suits and equipment, similar to the scent of an arc welding torch.
+Scents retained from low Earth orbit, when returning from extravehicular activity, have a burned, metallic odor, similar to the scent of arc welding fumes.
+This results from oxygen in low Earth orbit, which clings to suits and equipment.
+Other regions of space could have very different odors, like that of different alcohols in molecular clouds.

+Human access

 Effect on biology and human bodies

 Despite the harsh environment, several life forms have been found that can withstand extreme space conditions for extended periods.
 Species of lichen carried on the ESA BIOPAN facility survived exposure for ten days in 2007.
 Seeds of Arabidopsis thaliana and Nicotiana tabacum germinated after being exposed to space for 1.5 years.
-A strain of Bacillus subtilis has survived 559 days when exposed to low Earth orbit or a simulated martian environment.
+A strain of Bacillus subtilis has survived 559 days when exposed to low Earth orbit or a simulated Martian environment.

 The lithopanspermia hypothesis suggests that rocks ejected into outer space from life-harboring planets may successfully transport life forms to another habitable world.
 A conjecture is that just such a scenario occurred early in the history of the Solar System, with potentially microorganism-bearing rocks being exchanged between Venus, Earth, and Mars.
+Because bacteria can survive for millions of years, it is at least theoretically possible for Galactic-scale panspermia to occur.